EvHaus/ev-2019-06-16/README.md

 Then run `yarn dev` to run a local development server.

-## Review Without Installation
+### Scripts

-For your convenience this application is served at: ____ so it can be reviewed and tested without having to follow the installation steps above.
+- `yarn test`: Run all lint and tests

-This server is also running in production mode to validate
+- `yarn jest`: Run just the unit tests via Jest

 ## Security

 The majority of security concerns with file uploads need to be addressed server-side.
-This project doesn't not address them.
+This project doesn't not address a large number of them.
 Below is a checklist of security concerns identified.
-The ones with a checkmark have been address, the ones without a checkmark have NOT been addressed.
+The ones with a checkmark have been address, the ones without a checkmark have *NOT* been addressed.

 ### Frontend